fx-giant/giant-documentations/visual/waterfall-chart.md

 Based on binded values that come from Excel Sheet, several required values will be automatically calculated.
 * These values are:
     * `Start Value` shows the existing amount before the current category is applied.
-This value will always be 0 for the first and last columns and is equal to 'End Value' of previuos category in other cases.
+This value will always be 0 for the first and last columns and is equal to 'End Value' of previuos category.
     * `End Value` Value reflects the amount after the current category is applied.
-'End Value' is a sup of 'Value' and 'Start Value'
+'End Value' is a sum of 'Value' and 'Start Value'
     * `Color` binding which binds the color of the nodes.
 It is always red for negative values, green for positive values and blue for first and last columns.
-    * `Display Label` that shows the difference between amounts before a category was applied and after.
+    * `Display Label` that shows the difference between amounts before and after a category is applied.
 This is equal to Value.

 ![Color Change](./images/waterfall-chart/without-color.png)